 - Presence of ovaries with cystic structures

-Yes, infertility rate with polycystic ovaries tend to be high, but women with PCOS experience obstacles in getting pregnant and need certain treatments and medications to solve this issue.
+Yes, the infertility rate with polycystic ovaries tend to be high, but women with PCOS experience obstacles in getting pregnant and need specific treatments and medications to solve this issue.

-PCOS infertility treatment can greatly increase the chances of the woman to get pregnant.
-A notably high proportion of women with polycystic ovarian syndrome will be able to get pregnant after an infertility treatment.
+PCOS infertility treatment can increase the chances of the woman to get pregnant.
+A notably high proportion of women might be able to get pregnant after a Polycystic Ovarian Syndrome Infertility Treatment.

 PCOS Infertility Management

-Even slight reductions in weight can translate into improved fertility.
-Hence, weight management must be considered as a primary approach in improving fertility if you are overweight.
-Even a five to ten percent loss of weight can lead to improved chances of getting pregnant.
-Current international recommendations state healthy weight or modest weight loss prior to pregnancy, which can help prevent pregnancy-related complications.
+Reductions in weight can help in PCOS infertility treatment.
+Hence, weight management must be considered as a primary approach to improve fertility.
+Even a five to ten percent loss of weight can lead to an improvement in the chances of getting pregnant.
+Current international recommendations state that healthy weight or modest weight loss before pregnancy can help prevent pregnancy-related complications.

 Estimate your ovulation time

+Polycystic ovarian syndrome infertility treatment is advisable for women who have an irregular menstrual cycle.
 As PCOS can interrupt regular periods, it’s difficult to estimate the accurate ovulation time.
-An ovulation calculator and an ovulation predictor kit can help you out with this.
+Anovulation calculator and anovulation predictor kit can help you out with this.
 Talk to your doctor to know more.

-If lifestyle and weight loss have been fruitless in improving fertility, your doctor will recommend you medication which can release your eggs and increase your chances of fertility, although temporarily.
+If lifestyle and weight loss have been fruitless in improving fertility, your doctor will recommend a medication that can release your eggs and help you with PCOS infertility treatment, although temporarily.

-Ovulation induction is a strategy to stimulate the ovary to produce and release eggs, by the use of medications.
-Once ovulation is induced, the semen can be introduced by sexual intercourse or by using artificial devices-method called as “artificial insemination”
+Ovulation induction is a strategy to stimulate the ovary to produce eggs by the use of medications.
+Once ovulation is induced, the semen can be introduced by sexual intercourse or by using artificial devices-method called as “artificial insemination.”

-Clomiphene Citrate, Metformin and Gonadotrophins are typically used during Ovulation Induction.
-Each of these has their own side effects and is to be used only under medical advice and supervision.
+Clomiphene Citrate, Metformin, and Gonadotrophins are typically used during Ovulation Induction.
+Each of these has its own side effects and is advised to be used only under medical supervision.

-Talk to your doctor for seeking more information about these medicines.
+Talk to your doctor to seek more information about these medicines.

 Ovarian Drilling for improving fertility in PCOS